sandialabs/Gulliver/docs/Bitwise-Byte-Array-Operations.md

 ### Shift Right

 `ByteArrayUtils.ShiftBitsRight` is an arithmetic bit shift that returns the value of `bytes` with its underlying bits shifted `shift` indexes to the right.
-If the `cary` value is desired there exists an overload, shown below, that outs the result.
+If the `carry` value is desired there exists an overload, shown below, that outs the result.

 ```c#
 public static byte[] ByteArrayUtils.ShiftBitsRight(this byte[] bytes, int shift)